Edu4rdSHL/edu4rdshl.github.io/_posts/2025-08-21-from-systemd-networkd-to-networkmanager.md

 - **Wireless management**: Wireless management is greatly simplified with NetworkManager.
 It can handle scanning, connecting, and managing Wi-Fi networks without the need for manual intervention.
 You can choose between the `iwd` and `wpa_supplicant` backends, depending on your preference.
 - **Integration with systemd**: NetworkManager integrates very well with systemd, allowing you to use systemd-resolved for DNS resolution.
 This aligns with my existing setup.

-It took me a few minutes to migrate all my VPN connections to NetworkManager.
+It took me a few minutes to install `networkmanager-l2tp`, `networkmanager-openconnect`, `networkmanager-vpnc` and migrate all my VPN connections to NetworkManager.
 No more manual routing (due to the dynamic route-metric handling), one-click activation, and everything just works.
 Do I want to add a new VPN?
 Just a few clicks in the GUI, and I'm done.

 ### Tips and tricks